DinoChiesa/get-gcp-access-token/README.md

 }
 ```

+Those response payloads ALSO look kinda JWT-ish, but do not let this mislead
+you.
+To repeat, the token is not a JWT.

-The aud, sub, and azp attributes just identify the audience, subject, and
+As with JWT, the aud, sub, and azp attributes just identify the
-authorized party.
-Those are unique IDs for the Google Cloud platform, for that
+audience, subject, and authorized party.
+Those are unique IDs for the Google
-particular principal.
+Cloud platform, for that particular principal.

-## Using a token
+## Using an access token

 Needless to say, sending the access token to an endpoint that merely gives you
 information about the token, is not the most interesting thing you can do with a